Breast Augmentation in Portland

 Schedule Your Consultation Today

 Those interested in learning more about Dr. DeMars’ office or breast augmentation in Portland are encouraged to contact our office at 503-253-3458.
-You can also read some of our breast augmentation faqs on our blog.
+You can also read some of our tips and common questions before getting breast augmentation on our blog.

 Schedule a Consultation